KeaneTries/stackup-os-webpage/README.md

 now you can see this thing in action!
 Open a new tab and you'll notice that there is a prompt saying that the page was changed by the buildspace os extension. **Make sure to select keep it or it will not work.**<br>
 ![](https://i.imgur.com/UtvBBmW.png)

-## got questions?
-for any questions please send an email to support@buildspace.so